There’s two main types of air pollution – indoor air pollution, and outdoor air pollution.

 Effects

-Studies have linked exposure to particle pollution to a number of health problems including respiratory illnesses (such as asthma and bronchitis), cardiovascular disease [and cancer].
-These effects are often more pronounced for vulnerable groups, such as the very young and the elderly.
+Studies have linked exposure to particle pollution to a number of health problems [and vulnerable groups may involve] the very young and the elderly.
 Particle pollution is the major cause of reduced visibility (Environment.gov.au)

 Ozone As An Air Pollutant